SEE WHO’S EXHIBITING AT CONTEMPORARY ART FAIRS

 This planet is home to a wonderful variety of living organisms that are each individual in their biology and behaviour.
 They form large webs of connections amongst one another in ecosystems that are vast and complex.
 From whale migrations that encompass the entire globe, to ants that scurry along the forest floor.
 We are all witness to the beauty of life on Earth.
 Earth, the tiny little planet that we inhabit somewhere in the unfathomable depths of the universe.

 Jayne Leighton Herd is a professional artist and designer based in Berkshire.
-Her vibrant, colourful paintings are inspired by nature and the rich tapestry of life.
+She paints stunning, colourful abstract, landscape and seascape art.
 Working on a variety of supports, including plexiglass, metal and canvas, she creates contemporary, statement pieces.
 Jayne welcomes commissions for bespoke art for both residential and commercial projects.

 Kate LLoyd is a specialist equine photographer who creates images of magnificent horses which are sold as Limited Edition Fine Art Prints and acrylics.
 She also uses some images to create luxury silk scarves in various designs.
 These are made in England in luxurious silks.